Natural Pet Brushing Tips

 From the perspective of a holistic vet, when it comes to grooming, the closer we can come to an animal's natural ways, the healthier it will be for them.
-So the first grooming practice I'll discuss—and one I believe is the best—is a good, whole-body brushing.
+Here are some tips for a good, whole-body, brushing the natural way.

 Brushing mimics the naturally cleansing action of an animal's tongue and paws as they lick and scratch away the day's accumulation of hairy tangles and knots.
 A good daily brushing also gets us "hands-on" with the healthy aspects of the skin, letting us get an early-on feel for any disease process that may be beginning and helping us to enhance our pet's innate immune systems and healing processes.
 In addition, hands-on activities such as brushing are the perfect way for us to trigger and reinforce all the healthy aspects of the human-animal bond.

 How important is care of your pet's skin?
 An animal's skin is its largest organ, and much more than a simple protective layer that keeps the inside in and the outside out.
 Healthy skin produces: cells that create a flexible layer of protection; an environment that fosters the growth of beneficial bacteria; and, when needed, a rapid growth of cells that heals skin lesions (sometimes referred to as "uploading" of the skin cells).

 The skin's glands produce an oily substance that, in addition to adding sheen to the hair coat, helps to keep unhealthy or pathogenic bacteria at bay, while enhancing the skin's naturally beneficial bacteria.
 It also works to activate vitamin D from the sun, which in turn helps with calcium metabolism.